Thomas Crean: First World War

 In 1905, Crean married Victoria, daughter of Senor Don Thomas Heredia, of Málaga, Spain, and had two sons, Victor (died young), Patrick, and a daughter, Carmen.
 Victoria had been a close friend to Crean's sister Alice, since their schooling at Roehampton.
 He transferred to the army reserve on 8 September 1906, and started a private practice in Harley Street.
 He was later appointed medical officer in charge of the hospital in the Royal Enclosure, Ascot where he once performed a life saving trepanning operation on a jockey who was thrown from his horse during a race.
 He ran out onto the course in his shirt sleeves and saved the jockey's life by removing portions of the bones of his skull with a hammer and chisel.
 However, following the outbreak of the First World War, he was mobilized with the Royal Army Medical Corps on 12 August 1914.
 He served with the 1st Cavalry Brigade, being wounded several times and was twice mentioned in despatches.
 In June 1915 he was made a companion of the Distinguished Service Order.
-He was promoted to Major on 26 February 1916, and commanded the 44th Field Ambulance, British Expeditionary Force on the Western Front.
+He was promoted to major on 26 February 1916, and commanded the 44th Field Ambulance, British Expeditionary Force on the Western Front.

 Later years

 Crean returned to his practice in Harley Street but by now his war service had begun to seriously affect his health and he was unable to maintain the business.
-Towards the end of his life Crean suffered from financial difficulties and in June 1922 he was declared bankrupt.
-He died from diabetes on 25 March 1923, aged 49, at his residence 13 Queen Street, Mayfair, London.
+Towards the end of his life, Crean suffered from financial difficulties and in June 1922 he was declared bankrupt.
+He died from diabetes on 25 March 1923, aged 49, at his residence at 13 Queen Street, Mayfair, London.
 He is buried in St Mary's Catholic Cemetery, Kensal Green, (Grave No. 896).
 His father, Michael Theobald Crean, is buried in the same cemetery but at a different plot.
+His daughter Carmen died some years later while his wife Victoria and son Patrick moved to Paris for the duration of the 1920s.
+Following Victoria's sudden passing in 1929, Patrick moved back to England and soon began his successful career as an actor and fight master, running the Sophy School of Fencing before emigrating to Canada.

 His VC medal is displayed at the Army Medical Services Museum.
 On 1 August 2001 the South African Post Office issued a stamp featuring Crean as part of their commemorations for the Second Boer War.

-In 2019 his story along with other Wanderers Victoria Cross recipients Robert Johnston and Frederick Maurice Watson Harvey was told in a documentary entitled "Mark Our Place" directed and Produced by Ashley Morrison.
+In 2019 his story along with other Wanderers Victoria Cross recipients Robert Johnston and Frederick Maurice Watson Harvey was told in a documentary entitled "Mark Our Place" directed and produced by Ashley Morrison.